zachalam/formsync/README.md

 Building the Form: Frontend
 -----------------------------
 If you've written a HTML form in the past then there isn't anything new.
-Simply build your form as usual and add the "formsync" class to the <form> tag.
-For messages add two div layers inside the "form".
+Simply build your form as usual and add the "formsync" class to the **form** tag.
+For message reproting: add two div layers inside the "form".
 One with a class of "error" the other "success".
 These should be styled by you.

 ```HTML
 <form class="formsync" method="GET" action="submit.php">